miketajmajer/electron/readme.md

-# Electron sample with typescript tooling
+# Electron Sample with Typescript Tooling

-## HappyPack seems broken :-( with newest version of webpack
+## A webpack configuration for high performance

+### Webpack using TypeScript Config

+Using ts-node makes this pretty easy.

+Have debug-build target to debug the webpack config.

+### TypeScript build speed

+Using ts-loader with HappyPack for multi-treaded builds.
+Using HardSource webpack-plugin for caching.

+### Deadcode and such
+Using Babili to minimize and (more importantly) to remove dead code.
+I'm generating ES2018, and this does a good job with it.

+Babili doesn't work with sourcemaps - the maps are there, but are broken.

+### Bugs
+    Need to set this version of webpack-sources to fix an issue with sourcemap build "webpack-sources": "1.0.1"

+### Testing

+Using Jest with Enzyme (snapshots!).

-## react dev tools for electron:
+## Note: how to use react dev tools for electron:
 https://github.com/firejune/electron-react-devtools

 Then execute the following from the Console tab of your running Electron app's developer tools: